Thermatix/wercker_build_status/readme.md

 # Wercker build status

 ## About
-This is a simple tool to make getting the status of the last running build.
+This is a simple tool to make getting the status of the last running build easy.

 ## installing